 Surgical Techniques to Avoid Piggy Nose

-Piggy Nose Surgeons can lower the risk of a piggy nose by means of particular techniques.
+Surgeons can lower the risk of a piggy nose using specific techniques.
 One can gently flip a little piece of cartilage off the tip of the nose, support it with cartilage grafts, Furthermore, surgeons can use contemporary tools such as the Piezo ultrasonic device, which lets the nasal bones be precisely and under control rebuilt.

 In essence, the piggy nose effect following rhinoplasty is manageable with the correct technique and expertise even if it can be uncomfortable.